 The Jensen Litigation Firm, PLLC represents entities and individuals in home disclosure disputes.
-Buyers and sellers hire us to figure out if the property disclosures were sufficient, and to enforce their rights in litigation.
+Buyers and sellers hire us to figure out if the property disclosures were sufficient, and to enforce their rights in litigation or arbitration.
 If you need an attorney in a dispute over seller disclosures, we can help.
 Contact us now to enforce your rights as a buyer or seller.

 What are Seller's Disclosures in Minnesota real estate sales?